Subscribe to Blog via Email

-There is constant discussion about the effects of serotonin-producing tumours and issues of depression, anxiety and ‘rage’.
-However, it’s a really complex issue for lay people and I have no intention of trying to resolve it in this article.
-However, it’s clear to me from listening and reading these discussions in patient forums for many years, that most of the discussion appears to be based around years of unsubstantiated and unmoderated debate inside patient forums without professional input.
-This is not an attempt to bash patient leaders and forum administrators, because full understanding of these issues needs a much wider moderation.
+There is constant discussion about the effects of serotonin-producing tumours and issues of depression, anxiety, and ‘rage’.
+However, it’s a really complex issue for laypeople and I have no intention of trying to resolve it in this article.
+However, it’s clear to me from listening and reading these discussions in patient forums for many years, that most of the discussion appears to be based on years of unsubstantiated and unmoderated debate inside patient forums without professional input.
+This is not an attempt to bash patient leaders and forum administrators, because a full understanding of these issues needs a much wider moderation.
 I’ve spent a considerable time researching and analysing what science is known and I can tell you now that the behaviour of serotonin in the human body is not entirely tied down.
-I can also tell you that trying to work this out as a lay person is like walking through treacle but it does need to be explained in layman’s terms if possible.
+I can also tell you that trying to work this out as a layperson is like walking through treacle but it does need to be explained in layman’s terms if possible.
 There’s a lot of science behind it and some of this science is not 100% confirmed, and some of it is theoretical based on scientific opinion.
 This is therefore an opinion post and not the professional input I referred to above.

-It’s about the Serotonin, right?
+It’s about Serotonin, right?

 How Serotonin is made